This article was written by the NAM’s Stephanie Hall and Ryan Ong.

 Malicious cyber-attacks and theft of intellectual property through cyber means continue to represent a challenge for manufacturers in the United States.
 Director of National Intelligence Dan Coats underscored the urgency of the threat to our industry earlier this year, noting that “the warning lights are blinking red” in cyber space as actors attempt to exploit vulnerabilities in critical infrastructure to infiltrate not only manufacturers, but also energy, water and nuclear companies.
 Cybercrime continues to have significant economic impact on industry, with studies estimating the total global cost of cybercrime to be a staggering $600 billion.

-The NAM has long supported industry-led efforts to improve security in cyberspace and called for common approaches among governments that draw on industry-driven best practices and engagement with the private sector.
-Discussing the Paris Call, Microsoft’s President Brad Smith stressed the role of industry and the need for multi-stakeholder collaboration in cybersecurity, noting “[w]hile the tech sector has the first and highest responsibility to protect this technology and the people who rely upon it, this is an issue that requires that governments, companies and civil society come together.”
+The National Association of Manufacturers (NAM) has long supported industry-led efforts to improve security in cyberspace and called for common approaches among governments that draw on industry-driven best practices and engagement with the private sector.
+Discussing the Paris Call, Microsoft President Brad Smith stressed the role of the industry and the need for multistakeholder collaboration in cybersecurity, noting “[w]hile the tech sector has the first and highest responsibility to protect this technology and the people who rely upon it, this is an issue that requires that governments, companies and civil society come together.”

 Latest posts by Stephanie Hall (see all)

 - Why Manufacturers Support the Paris Peace Forum’s Industry-Led Commitment to Cybersecurity - November 20, 2018

 - Next Generation Broadband: Making Regulations Work for Innovation - September 19, 2018

 - Some States Want to See a National Patchwork of “Net Neutrality” Regulations.
 That’s a Bad Idea. - August 16, 2018